About Coconino County

 Encompassing 18,661 square miles, Coconino County, Arizona, is the second largest county in the U.S. but one of the least populated.
 Our county includes Grand Canyon National Park, the Navajo, Havasupai, Hualapai and Hopi Indian Reservations, and the largest contiguous ponderosa pine forest in the world.
 Elevations range from 2,000 feet above sea level along the Colorado River to 12,633 feet at the summit of Mt.
 Humphreys in Flagstaff.

-Aubrey has failed to contact her family since April 20th, after a planned trek in the Himalayas.
+Aubrey hasn't contacted her family since April 20, after a planned trek in the Himalayas.
 She began the trek at Syabrubesi and planned to follow the Lonely Planet hiking guide through the Langtang National Park.

 News of the possible sighting came just as the dog team was about to leave their base at Shyauli Bazaar.
 It would be half a day getting here to Pokhara.
-Then, me included, we would go to Kathmandu (not sure if by plane or bus).
+Then, me included, we'd go to Kathmandu (unsure if by plane or bus).
 Then we'd go to the mountains where Aubrey was last seen or at least last believed to have been.
-Right now, there's a lot of correspondence going on between Ingo and the family and Ingo and parties here in Nepal and abroad.
+Right now, there's a lot of correspondence going on between Ingo, the family, and parties here in Nepal and abroad.

-But even if this search is called off, it's been really interesting to watch (and read) how things are mobilized here.
+But even if this search is called off, it's been really interesting to see and hear about how SAR is mobilized here.

-So I'm sitting here in my room, happy the power is on (for now).
+So, I'm sitting here in my room, happy the power is on (for now).
 The breeze from the ceiling fan really makes a difference.
 Earlier today, I was sweating my way around Lakeside, doing my bit for the Nepali economy.
-Things are really cheap compared to the U.S., but this country has brought out the buyer in me--something I don't do a heck of a lot of back home, especially when it comes to clothing.
-Today, though, I had some fun and got rid of quite a few rupees and way too easily I might add.
+Things are really cheap (for me) compared to the US, but this country has brought out the buyer in me—something I don't do a whole lot of back home, especially when it comes to clothing.
+Today, though, I had some fun and parted with quite a few rupees—and way too easily I might add.

-Speaking of clothing, most foreigners I see ... well, all I've seen so far actually ... kind of have the hippie look.
-That is, anywhere from "kind of" to all-out hippie-dom, with dreadlocks, the mismatched clothing in all sorts of patterns and prints, and sometimes the dirty bare feet.
-So I did stick out like a sore thumb, wearing your basic, regular cotton t-shirt and the upper half of my convertible pants, which show more leg (about two inches above the knee) than what anyone else was wearing.
-Oh, and I had on wool socks and trail runners, while all other feet I saw were clad in sandals if they were wearing anything.
-So I made some purchases and NOW I can go back to Lakeside and blend a little more.
+Speaking of clothing, most foreigners I see—well, all I've seen so far actually—kind of have the hippie look.
+That is, anywhere from "kind of" to all-out hippie-dom, with dreadlocks, mismatched clothing in all sorts of patterns and prints, and sometimes dirty bare feet.
+So, I did stick out like a sore thumb, wearing your basic cotton tee and the upper half of my convertible pants, which show more leg (about two inches above the knee) than what anyone else was wearing.
+Oh, and I had on wool socks and trail runners, while all the other feet I saw were clad in sandals if anything at all.
+So, I made some purchases, and now I can go back to Lakeside and blend a little more.

-"Hippie" has never been a word you could apply to Deb Lauman (although, in this heat and humidity, my curly hair approaches dreadlock-ish on a daily basis, even though I shower and brush it out), but now you could say that I've gone Nepali casual.
-I had fun trying on my new duds back here at the HRDSN house, while waiting for futher news on the Aubrey Sacco search.
+"Hippie" has never been a word you could apply to this Deb (although, in this heat and humidity, my curly hair approaches dreadlock-ish on a daily basis, even though I shower and brush it out), but now you could say that I've gone Nepali casual.
+I had fun trying on my new duds back here at the HRDSN house, while awaiting futher news on the Aubrey Sacco search.

 Anyhow, I wanted to answer several questions sent to me by Jayne.
 She suggested I answer them publically in case anyone else was wondering.
 So here goes...